-The annual runoff potential of the lower Omo valley (i.e below the Gibe III dam) is estimated as 0.19 km using the SCS-CN method (equation 3).
+The annual runoff potential of the lower Omo valley (i.e below the Gibe III dam) is estimated as 8.19 km using the Rational Method.
+It is also computed to be 3.1 km3 based on the SCS-CN method (equation 3) indicating an annual runoff depth equivalent to 77.08 mm.
 The major land use of the lower Omo valley is Silvo-pastoral and the major hydrologic soil group (HSG) is D (Figure 12).
-This indicates an annual runoff depth equivalent to 446 mm.